When we first implemented ICD-10, we all had a lot of fun with the ICD-10-CM external cause codes. But, do we need to use them?

 “There is no national requirement for mandatory ICD-10-CM external cause code reporting.
 Unless a provider is subject to a state-based external cause reporting mandate or these codes are required by a particular payer, reporting ICD-10-CM codes in Chapter 20, External Causes of Morbidity is not required.”

-Workers comp claims and third party liability claims will required external cause codes.
-Many insurance companies and Medicare Contractors require them.
+Workers comp claims and third party liability claims will require external cause codes.
+Many insurance companies and Medicare Administrative Contractors require them.
 The difficulty with these codes is the level of granularity in their descriptions.
 Coding from the record doesn’t always allow a coder to select a specific code.
 In the ED and for inpatient admissions, clinicians at this point have learned that they need to add detail or receive a coding inquiry from health information.

 Assign the injury in the first position of the claim form: laceration, contusion, fracture.
 The patient’s injury goes in the first position of the claim form.
 The second code is the external cause code.
 Let’s say that cute parrot (or is it a parakeet?) struck my right forearm and caused a contusion.
 The contusion is reported first, and the cause second.
 When the physician sees me for the first time, she reports: